 - your income

 - your spouse’s income, or

 - $5,000 per family ($2,500 if married filing separate return).

 There are special IRS provisions if your spouse is a full-time student or is disabled.After you decide how much you want to set aside in your DCRA complete the Flexible Spending Account section of the enrollment worksheet.
 The amount authorized, plus the administrative fee, will be redirected, before taxes, from your paycheck each month.

 Required claim-reimbursement documentation:

 A completed (and signed) dependent care claim form; and a receipt from the service provider which shows the name of the provider, the dates of service, the cost of service, and the amount incurred; or the TIN or SSN for that provider the dependent (day) care claim form, with Section IV completed, signed and dated by the service provider.Incomplete or incorrect documentation will delay processing of claims.
-Instructions for completing the dependent care reimbursement account claim form are provided on the form.DCRA claim forms may be obtained by establishing a login on the Connect Your Care website.
+Instructions for completing the dependent care reimbursement account claim form are provided on the form.DCRA claim forms may be obtained by establishing a login on the P&A Group website.